getreu/tp-note/docs/source/tpnote--manpage.md

 **Register a console text editor running in a terminal emulator**

 In this setup Tp-Note launches the terminal emulator which is configured to launch the text editor as child process.
-Niether process should fork when they start (see above).
+Neither process should fork when they start (see above).

 Examples, adjust to your needs and taste: